First Look 101: Everything You Need to Know + Inspiring Examples

 Time Management

 By seeing each other before the ceremony, couples can schedule additional photos during this time, freeing up more of the reception for celebrating with guests.
-This can be especially helpful if you have a tight timeline or want to avoid rushing through couple portraits later in the day.
+This can be especially helpful if you have a tight timeline or want to avoid rushing through a couple of portraits later in the day.

 Additionally, superstition still plays a role for some.
 The idea of “bad luck” before the ceremony may linger, though many couples find this belief outdated and not reflective of modern relationships.
+To address these concerns, consider discussing expectations with your partner and exploring alternatives if needed.

 Select a spot that feels meaningful or visually striking-whether it’s under a canopy of trees, by a peaceful lake, or in the venue’s garden.
 Keep lighting in mind, and work with your photographer to scout the best spots for privacy and aesthetics.